 With the iPhone 14 only just released, more details about Apple’s latest smartphone are coming out every day.

-One of the latest details to come out is that the iPhone 14 lineup includes a removable glass back panel.
-This was reported on by MacRumors (opens in new tab) in an aggregation of TechCrunch (opens in new tab) and CNET (opens in new tab)’s reviews.
+One of the latest details to come out is that the iPhone 14 and iPhone 14 Plus include a removable glass back panel.
+This was reported on by MacRumors in an aggregation of TechCrunch and CNET’s reviews.

 The good news is that this removable panel makes the iPhone 14 the first iPhone to open from the back in generations.
 This makes it significantly easier to replace this back panel — not that your wallet would necessarily know it.

 That is the bad news: it can get incredibly expensive to replace this glass panel.
-While prices for the iPhone 14 and iPhone 14 Plus are relatively reasonable ($169 and $199 respectively), the iPhone 14 Pro and iPhone 14 Pro Max are not.
+While prices for the iPhone 14 and iPhone 14 Plus with their removable glass panels are relatively reasonable ($169 and $199 respectively), the iPhone 14 Pro and iPhone 14 Pro Max are not.